Show All Answers

 The Waiting List for Section 8 is currently closed and no new applications are being accepted at this time.

-Individuals wishing to test for or renew their drivers license can do so at the the Driver License Station for Black Hawk County located at: Crossroad’s Mall 2060 Crossroads Center Suite 103 Waterloo, IA 50702.
+There are no driver's license office in Cedar Falls.
+Individuals wishing to test for or renew their drivers license can do so at the the Driver License Station for Black Hawk County located at: 2060 Sovia Drive, Suite 116, Waterloo, IA 50702.
 For more information, including hours of operation, contact their office at (319) 235-0902.

 No. The city has a survey crew to survey streets and public property, but does not have a crew that can survey private property.
 You need to contact a licensed land surveyor to obtain a survey for private property.